 The carful of kids are ready for a break and Granlibakken has that covered.
 We head inside of their heated Ski Hut Snack Bar.

-The Sledding Hill at Granlibakken
+The Sledding Hill at Granlibakken Tahoe Ski Resort

 After our snack, the carful of kids move on to the sledding hill.
 Since it’s right next to the ski hill, I can watch the kids and work on my skiing at the same time.

 The carful of kids sled down it again and again, alternating between linking together and racing each other.
+As a double Mom bonus, sledding is free if you purchase a lift ticket.

 Ski, Sled and S’more